About the Course

 Who Should Attend This Course?

-- Students should be able to SAFELY ski/ride a black diamond in any snow conditions.
+- Students should be able to SAFELY ski/ride a steep blue to black terrain in any snow conditions.

 - Students know how to use their backcountry ski/ride gear.
 Splitboarders should know how to assemble and disassemble their gear.